TyronCameron/Taproots.jl/docs/src/index.md

 Taproots.setchildren!(node::MyType, children::Vector) = (node.children = children; node) # provide a way to set children in your node.
 Once done, it must return `node`.
 This one unlocks `prune` and variants.
 ```

+!!! tip
+	`Taproots.data` is an easy one to implement, but it's pretty useless unless you also implement the other functions.

+	`Taproots.setdata!` is also easy to implement -- because it doesn't matter if your type is mutable or immutable.
+You can modify it (and then return the node) if it's mutable.
+If immutable, just return a newly created node with modified data.

+	`Taproots.setchildren!` can sometimes be a bit trickier to implement -- it requires us to actually mutate the way we get children.

+	Remember that at any stage you can check whether your `Taproots.data` and `Taproots.setdata!` work just by calling them on each other.
+E.g. `setdata!(taproot, data(taproot))` needs to look the same as the original `taproot`.

 Now we get the *good* stuff.
 We can map every node's data while keeping the structure sparkly.

 ```julia